 Hitch racks are great because they put the bike in a vary secure space, mounted to your car’s hitch and not rubbing on the hatch or drunk.
 They tend to be heavy, which means they are a little harder to attach, but once on are quite stable.
 Be sure to buy a rack compatible with your vehicle’s hitch size.
 There are mainly 2 in the US — either 2 inch (usually standard on trucks and mid/large SUVs) and 1 1/4 (more common on cars and smaller SUVs).

-Thule T2 Pro XT by Thule
+Thule T2 Pro XT

 Backstage 2 by RockyMounts

-The RockyMounts Backstage 2 is the first model to provide access to the trunk for cargo and tilts away when the bikes are still loaded.
+The RockyMounts Backstage 2 is the first model to provide access to the trunk for cargo and tilts away a full 180 degrees when the bikes are still loaded.
 It’s designed to hold your bikes with no frame contact.
-Its extremely sturdy platform will hold perfectly, even if the car is lifted for performing purposes.
-It comes with a two-spot capacity, and it’s one of the preferred models in the market due to its quality-price proportion.
-The RockyMounts Backstage 2 is an affordable and secure option for your bike rack.
+The Backstage 2 has an extremely sturdy platform that will hold perfectly, and we have tested it in many different conditions.
+It comes with a two-spot capacity, with an upgrade to a four-spot, and it’s one of our preferred models in the market due to its quality-price proportion.
+You upgrade by adding an extension, which is pretty easy to do.